Streets for All: Kalamazoo Ave (2026-2027)

 Kalamazoo Ave Design

 The design for Kalamazoo Ave downtown includes a parking lane, two westbound travel lanes, a center turn lane, and one eastbound travel lane.
-This is referred to as an unbalanced section.
-The design for Michigan Avenue has a complementary unbalanced section with two eastbound lanes.)

 Kalamazoo Ave traffic will veer onto Michikal St before the Stuart neighborhood.

 To enter the neighborhood, traffic will have to make a right turn.
 In the Stuart Neighborhood, the street will transition to a more residential-scale design with one lane in each direction and on-street parking.
+This redesign will better connect our neighborhoods to downtown.

 You can view the plans below as a PDF or as images in your browser.